JorgeAvilaG/Photoelectronic-utilities/README.md

-# Photoelectronic-utilities
+# Photoelectronic utilities
-Some useful programs for my work in the lab.
+These are some programs that I use in my lab to process data.
+They are very specific and specialized for my activities and equipment that we use.